Test-Time Adaptation for Unsupervised Combinatorial Optimization: Experiments

 \textbf{Static problems.} We begin by evaluating the compatibility of \NAME{} with EGN and Meta-EGN.
 Figures~\ref{fig:egn} and \ref{fig:meta-egn} report the mean ApR as a function of the number of gradient update steps across all datasets and tasks, using EGN and Meta-EGN as backbones, respectively.
 All results are obtained by setting the number of seeds to 4 for all models.
 Compared to the baseline methods, where we update the parameters of a trained model or a freshly initialized model, \NAME{} consistently achieves superior performance across a wide range of update budgets.
 More importantly, within 10 update steps, \NAME{} can achieve solutions unattainable by naively fine-tuning trained models for 30 steps, and \NAME{} can outperform optimizing freshly initialized models when fine-tuning trained models falls short.
 As mentioned earlier, even though Meta-EGN enables instance-wise adaptability, its adaptability can still be improved when paired with \NAME{}.

 Next, we assess the robustness of all methods under varying numbers of random seeds.
 Tables~\ref{table:mvc} and \ref{table:mc} summarize these results.
 Models enhanced with \NAME{} consistently achieve the best performance across almost all settings, with the online version potentially offering additional gains.
-We also include the mean ApR of EGN with 256 seeds in Table~\ref{table:accurate_vs_extreme} in Appendix~\ref{app:add-res}.
+We also include the mean ApR of EGN with 256 seeds in Table~\ref{table:accurate_vs_extreme} in Appendix~\ref{app:add-res-256}.
 In nearly all cases, \NAME{}-enhanced models discover better solutions in a comparable amount of wall-clock time, except for the MC task on RB200 and RB500.
 These exceptions may be attributed to the nature of RB200 and RB500.
 Since the cliques are generated deliberately, and the random one-hot input vector can be interpreted as an initial guess, in the extreme setting, exhaustive exploration of initial guesses leads to strong performance.
-Nevertheless, we note that our goal is not to beat EGN and Meta-EGN with a large number of runs in comparable or less runtime and many fewer runs. \NAME{} is orthogonal to the number of seeds, and the different runs of EGN and Meta-EGN can be executed in parallel, with each run paired with \NAME{}, so the runtime does not scale linearly with the number of runs.\looseness=-1
+Nevertheless, we note that our goal is not to beat EGN and Meta-EGN with a large number of runs in comparable or less runtime and many fewer runs. \NAME{} is orthogonal to the number of seeds, and the different runs of EGN and Meta-EGN can be executed in parallel, with each run paired with \NAME{}, so the runtime does not scale linearly with the number of runs.
 Although \NAME{} is a model-agnostic framework to enhance unsupervised NCO models and not explicitly designed to compete with MAML in NCO, EGN with \NAME{} finds better solutions faster than standard fine-tuning and can surpass fine-tuned Meta-EGN in about half of the cases in the MVC experiments and nearly all cases in the MC experiments, as highlighted in Tables~\ref{table:mvc} and \ref{table:mc}.